klavgen/klavgen/README.md

 - `case_result.standard_components` is a rendering of all holders (switch, controller, TRRS jack) and palm rest connectors (see above).

-Additionally, there are many intermediate objects are useful for troubleshooting and auditing when something is not going right.
+Additionally, there are many intermediate objects that are useful for troubleshooting and auditing when something is not going right.

 ## The `RenderKeyboardResult` object returned from `render_and_save_keyboard()`